monarch-initiative/gpsea/docs/user-guide/analyses/phenotype-scores.rst

 Statistical test
 ----------------

-We will use :ref:`mann-whitney-u-test` as described above.
+We will use :ref:`mann-whitney-u-test` to test for differences between scores of the different genotype groups

 >>> from gpsea.analysis.pscore.stats import MannWhitneyStatistic
 >>> score_statistic = MannWhitneyStatistic()